oroinc/documentation/user/back-office/marketing/promotions/promotions/price-calculation-sample.rst

    * For TAG3

    .. image:: /user/img/marketing/promotions/sample_for_order_calculation.png
+      :alt: View the promotion discount options configured based on the conditions from the example

    In this case we take the price for one item, multiple by the percent value and the maximum quantity, and then summarize all discounts from promotions, and round the subtotal.
 The calculated discount subtotal is: